fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d_rejump/readme.md

 	// (L4D1) Which zombie class can also use double jumpy, 0=None, 1=Smoker, 2=Boomer, 4=Hunter, 8=Tank.
 Add numbers together.
 (15=All)
 	l4d_rejump_infected_class "15"

+	// If 1, player needs to use jump key first before second jump in air. l4d_rejump_jumpkey_first "1"

 	// The maximum number of re-jumps allowed while already jumping. l4d_rejump_max "2"